WhereTheyStand aims to aggregate key data about New Zealand's politicians, Parliament, and political parties.

 Over time, I intend to increase the scope of this site to include a wide variety of data.
 For now, it includes bills, votes, and key financial information about candidates.

 You can take a look at some of my plans for overhauling WhereTheyStand here: What's next for WhereTheyStand

 This site is not affiliated with any political party, candidate, or government body.

 It has been created independently by me, James Macey.
-I'm a law and commerce student at Victoria University of Wellington (2021 will be my second year of study), and I work on this site in my spare time.
+I'm a law and commerce student at Victoria University of Wellington in my third year of study, and I work on this site in my spare time.

 At launch, WhereTheyStand contains activity for the 51st and 52nd Parliaments (formed after the 2014 and 2017 elections, respectively).
 Naturally, the data is richest for the 52nd Parliament, but you will still be able to see some information from the 51st Parliament.

 There is a slight discrepancy in how most votes from the 51st Parliament are formatted in Hansard, which is preventing import.
 I'm in the process of creating some kind of workaround for this.

 Basic information for MPs elected at the 2020 General Election (53rd Parliament) is also online now, with more to come in the coming months.

 The data comes from a range of sources — some of which are nicer to work with than others.
 I've tried to sum it all up in this list: